This post was first published in 2015 but has been updated in 2019 with the most recent information on the Sahara Desert Tour

 I was in for a long wait…

-After spending 30 minutes flipping our bags inside out in search for the missing key, I decided to make good use of my time and take some shots of the desert.
+After spending 30 minutes flipping our bags inside out in search of the missing key, I decided to make good use of my time and take some shots of the desert.

-The wind picked up and the clouds were looking more angry with every passing minutes.
+The wind suddenly picked up and the clouds were looking angrier and ominous with every passing minute.

-I heard a faint noise from the campsite and looked over to realise that our camels had broken free and were hobbling (their right front knees were tied up to keep them in place) away from the camp site.
+I heard a faint noise from the campsite and looked over to realize that our camels had broken free and were hobbling (their right front knees were tied up to keep them in place) away from the campsite.